This Baked Chili Lime Glazed Salmon is irresistible. The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner.

 Jump to:

-Why You'll Love This Oven Baked Salmon:
+Why You'll Love This Baked Salmon Recipe:

 If you love seafood, make sure you check out these Thai Shrimp Tacos with Asian Slaw.
 They are out of this world!